platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

 To edit or delete a billing alert, click the billing alert button in the **Overview** tab:
 ![Billing alert button in the Console](/images/billing/billing-alert-button.png "0.1")

-## Track resource usage
+## Track resource usage on a project

+{{% note theme="info" title="Feature availability" %}}

+This feature is available to users who have the [**Manage Billing** permission](/administration/users.md#organization-permissions) on the organization.

+{{% /note %}}

-If you have the [**Manage Billing** permission](/administration/users.md#organization-permissions) on your organization, you can track costs related to resource usage.</br>
+You can track costs related to resource usage on a specific project in the [Console](/administration/web/_index.md).
-To do so, after you've set or updated resources on your project, follow these steps in the [Console](/administration/web/_index.md):
+To do so, after you've set or updated resources on your project:

 1. Navigate to your organization.
 2. Open the user menu (your name or profile picture).